 All trees should be pruned, regardless of tree type.
 However, best time to prune is during late fall or winter when it comes to dogwood trees—as with many flowering trees.
 Why is that?
 Because the tree enters sleep at this time.
 Pruning it about six weeks before the leaves fall from the tree is the best practice.
 Moreover, remember to prune the stem shoots also during the fall season.

 Please note that flowering dogwood trees may bleed if you end up pruning your trees during late winter.
 That’s why pruning them before this time is ideal.
-However, if you are not comfortable pruning dogwood trees, we have a team of landscaping experts at Mr. Tree.
-They can wholly and safely prune your trees.
+However, if you are not comfortable pruning dogwood trees, there are companies with an entire team of landscaping experts at Mencer’s Tree Service.
+They can wholly and safely prune your trees if you can’t do it on your own.

 It’s not as hot outside as it used to be, and that doesn’t mean you should forget to water your trees.
 Dogwood trees need water all year round.
 You should not need to use as much as the water as you do during the spring and summer, but you should still remember to water your trees.
 This seems especially true during the fall months.
 Watering once or twice in a week in the fall is sufficient, ensuring that the root zone is completely submerged.